Skip to content

 Learn how to migrate your existing subscriptions to Stripe using the toolkit.

-Use the Billing migration toolkit to migrate your existing subscriptions from a third-party system, home-grown system, or an existing Stripe account to Stripe Billing.
+Use the Billing migration toolkit in the Stripe Dashboard to migrate your existing subscriptions from a third-party system, a home-grown system, or an existing Stripe account to Stripe Billing.

 Before you begin